-The way we approach finding love (or something resembling it) has seriously changed in recent years, thanks to the surge of dating apps that are used by nearly 40 million people in the U.S. alone.
-Along with this dating revolution and a slew of other biological and societal factors comes a curious modern ailment—the fear of being single.
+The way we approach finding love (or something resembling it) has seriously changed in 2019, thanks to the surge of dating apps that are used by nearly 40 million people in the U.S. alone.
+This dating revolution, as well as a slew of biological and societal factors, create a curious modern ailment—the fear of being single.

 "We have to remember that we're not wired for this," explains relationship expert Wendy Walsh, PhD.
 "We have potentially thousands of potential mates just a mouse click or thumb swipe away, so this has sort of confused our biology."
-Overwhelming choice can make it difficult to commit to any one person, according to Walsh.
+An overwhelming amount of choices can make it difficult to commit to any one person, according to Walsh.
 Pair this with issues such as childhood trauma, societal pressure, or fertility concerns, and a life of singledom can feel like an impending doom.

 Ahead, Walsh breaks down the keys to figuring out the root of this fear and how to move through it—whether that means finding a partner or not.